ashrafelgaaly/AI-SmartWarehouseRoute/README.md

 ## Type of Routes

-- Naive policy (pick the items in given order)
+- Simple policy (pick the items in given order)

 - Greedy policy (pick the items in nearest node)